-A new home for the Bachelor of Arts
+A vibrant home for the Bachelor of Arts

 The Bachelor of Arts is one of the largest undergraduate degree programs at the University and comprises a large and varied cohort.
 With a diverse and ever increasing student body is it is essential to have an identifiable home for the Faculty of Arts' undergraduate programs.

 Arts West enhances opportunities for our students to contribute to the dynamism of the Arts community and provides both a physical and metaphorical home for our suite of undergraduate programs.
-The redevelopment occupies a central position within the Arts Precinct, encouraging connection and learning between the Faculty of Arts and the University's rich Cultural Collections.
+The building occupies a central position within the Arts Precinct, encouraging connection and learning between the Faculty of Arts and the University's rich Museums and Collections.

 A place to relax on campus

-The world-class facilities offered by the redevelopment will not only provide dynamic teaching and learning spaces which enable future-directed learning with a globalised perspective but accelerate the uptake of new ideas and the adoption of new approaches to the learning, teaching and research experience.
+The world-class facilities not only provide dynamic teaching and learning spaces which enable future-directed learning with a globalised perspective but accelerate the uptake of new ideas and the adoption of new approaches to the learning, teaching and research experience.

 Arts West garden space